abhishek1235/archetypes/backbase-targeting-archetype/README.md

 # Archetype backbase-targeting-archetype

-Version **5.4.2.2**
+Version **5.5.0.0**

 ##Overview
-This archetype allows you to customize Backbase Targeting according to your specific needs.
+This archetype allows you to run and customize Standalone Backbase Targeting according to your specific needs.
 We are basically creating a standard Maven WAR overlay of Standalone Backbase Targeting WAR.
 More info on how WAR overlay works you can find [here](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.

+Backbase Targeting is not using database, therefore no database configurations are supplied.

-The reason why you would want to create your own version of Targeting and therefore use this archetype is if you really need to customize Targeting according to your special needs.
+The reason why you would want to use Standalone Targeting and therefore use this archetype is if you plan to run this module in a standalone JVM separate from Portal Foundation.

 ##Usage
 Follow the steps below to get started with this archetype.
-Some of these steps refer to [Backbase Development Setup](https://my.backbase.com/doc-center/manuals/portal/inst_devl.html) or [Install Targeting](https://my.backbase.com/doc-center/manuals/portal/inst_trgt.html).
+Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Targeting Stand-Alone](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#N63C55).
 You should get familiar with these topics before you start using this archetype.

 1. Configure your Maven installation to include the Backbase extensions repository by editing the settings.xml file located in the .m2 folder.
     <pre>```